Rhesmika/tudu-api/README.md

 ![Screenshot 2023-09-24 at 22 21 25](https://github.com/Rhesmika/tudu-api/assets/100621349/75c1cd77-f71a-40e1-b73d-69de0afba76a)
 <img width="449" alt="Screenshot 2023-09-24 at 22 23 10" src="https://github.com/Rhesmika/tudu-api/assets/100621349/76a4c467-7dc3-4e81-9ff3-c8fe59c2495b">

-### Workfow
+### Workflow

 The Agile Workflow was used in the development of this project.
-The project was broken down into small tasks and then add development was possible, more features have oppertunity for development.
+The project was broken down into small tasks and then add development was possible, more features have opportunity for development.
 As mentioned above, the project was managed using user stories to track the CRUD abilities fo the datatbase.
 ![Screenshot 2023-09-24 at 22 29 08](https://github.com/Rhesmika/tudu-api/assets/100621349/fbe2078a-41c5-4cf0-ad45-6d06628778e4)
  Documenting which issues and tasks were 'must do' 'should do' and 'could do' were not documented within the issues however was heavily considered while developing.
 The removal of the teams feature is a clear example of this.
 In future, issues created will be tagged to better see the developmental process.

-On reflection, the detail put into each 'issue' in the project listed int he screenshot above could have been much improved.
+On reflection, the detail put into each 'issue' in the project listed in the screenshot above could have been much improved.
 I could have added issues related to the filtering, serializers, and planning documents.
-I also could have made better use of the tags that can be applied for each issue and logged me progress by applying tags for problems i was having to better keep track of the development of the API and how items relate when developing the front end.
+I also could have made better use of the tags that can be applied for each issue and logged me progress by applying tags for problems that I was having to better keep track of the development of the API and how items relate when developing the front end.

 ### Tests
 Manual test were carried out against Behaviour Driver Development.